SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 These are just a few examples.
 Really interested gamemasters can come up with charts, tables, or detailed descriptions of damage for those players who absolutely must know.
-The gamemaster may also assign different modiﬁers than the general ones listed in the “Wound Levels” sidebar that more appropriately indicate the type of injury that was suffered.
+The gamemaster may also assign different modiﬁers than the general ones listed in the "Wound Levels" sidebar that more appropriately indicate the type of injury that was suffered.

 Negative Damage